Wall Street slips as Walmart helps pull S&P 500 toward another loss

 Several AI superstar stocks have swung sharply this week, taking some shine off their skyscraping surges for the year, because of such criticism.
 But they held a bit steadier on Thursday.

-Palantir Technologies, which at one point on Wednesday was on track to fall more than 9% for a second straight day before paring its loss, dipped 0.2%.
-Nvidia, the chip company that’s become the poster child of the AI boom, slipped 0.6%.
+Palantir Technologies, which at one point on Wednesday was on track to fall more than 9% for a second straight day before paring its loss, rose 0.4%.
+Nvidia, the chip company that’s become the poster child of the AI boom, slipped 0.4%.

 In stock markets abroad, indexes were mixed across much of Europe and Asia.